Coming soon: A major revision of this article

 The third and fourth chapters of Exodus show that God’s original statement to Moses was, “I am sending you to Pharaoh to bring my people the Israelites out of Egypt” (Exod.
 3:10).
 It was only after Moses resisted that God told him details about how to address Pharaoh and about various signs he could use.
 Eventually, God became angry with Moses for stubbornly insisting on having so many answers before he would agree to go.
 Even in this extended dialog, however, nothing was said about crossing the Red Sea, which remains an awe-inspiring miracle thousands of years later.

 God’s role was to harden the Egyptians’ hearts so they would follow the Israelites into the sea.
 The rest was up to Moses, including dividing the Red Sea and directing the people to cross over.
-God had given Moses authority and responsibility for delivering the people and He would not let Moses abdicate.
+God had given Moses authority and responsibility for delivering the people and he wouldn’t let Moses abdicate.

 God has chosen to conduct his business through cooperative people.
 He has transferred you to his kingdom, commissioned you to do kingdom work, begun developing godly character in you and put his Spirit within you to make you effective.
 Now he expects you to use what he has given you and exercise initiative to do his work.